kwasham/Numzy/Stripe_Checklist.md

 1. Payment method management

-- Add backend endpoint to update default payment method for a subscription.
+- Done: Backend endpoint to update default payment method for a subscription.
-- Link from dunning banner to either Portal or in-app PM update.
+- Done: Dunning banner links to in-app recovery and Portal.

 1. Pricing and plans UI